Real life case study of a hotel employee who recovered compensation for sexual assault at work

 We advised her that whilst the hotel could not be held responsible for the conduct of a guest, because the hotel was aware of this guest’s inappropriate sexual behaviour from the previous incident it had breached its duty of care by failing to respond appropriately and allowing our client to be placed in danger.

-Abuse lawyer Rachel Thain agreed to help Miss A on a no win, no fee basis.
+We agreed to help Miss A claim compensation on a no win, no fee basis.
 Evidence was obtained, including Miss A’s police statement and the Indictment which confirmed the three charges brought against the guest.

 Premier Inn denied legal responsibility, arguing that Miss A had failed to follow her training when entering the room and the other receptionist was under no duty to report the previous incident.

-Of course, Rachel pointed out that the other receptionist had reported the incident to the hotel manager who was then under a duty to take action becuase he knew the guest posed a risk to staff.
+Of course, we pointed out that the other receptionist had reported the incident to the hotel manager who was then under a duty to take action because he knew the guest posed a risk to staff.
 However, Premier Inn maintained their denial of liability.
-Rachel therefore commenced court proceedings and continued to fight on Miss A’s behalf.
+We therefore commenced court proceedings and continued to fight on Miss A’s behalf.
 Key documents were then disclosed to us which further highlighted Miss A’s consistent reports that her manager was aware of a previous incident with the guest.

-Premier Inn obtained a transcript of the criminal trial and a copy was provided to Rachel.
-On close examination, this revealed some significant inconsistencies between the accounts given in witness statements served by Premier Inn and the evidence given at the criminal trial.
-Rachel raised her concerns and this resulted in a settlement offer being made.
+Premier Inn obtained a transcript of the criminal trial and a copy was provided to us.
+On careful examination, this revealed some significant inconsistencies between the accounts given in witness statements served by Premier Inn and the evidence given at the criminal trial.
+We raised our concerns and this resulted in a settlement offer being made.

 We advised Miss A to reject the offer.
-Negotiations followed, and Rachel was able to secure an increased offer leading to settlement of the claim for a five figure sum, without Miss A having to attend a further court.
+Negotiations followed, and we were able to secure an increased offer leading to settlement of the claim for a five figure sum, without Miss A having to attend a further court.